 Backyard duck molting: what, when, and why it happens

-Ducks molt (lose their feathers) yearly.
-If you’re a backyard or pet duck parent, there are some things you should know about your molting ducks to make sure they’re staying healthy.
+Ducks molt, aka lose their feathers.
+If you’re a backyard or pet duck parent, here are some things you should know about your molting ducks to make sure they’re staying healthy.

 If you’re a new duck parent and you notice: a) piles of duck feathers on the ground, or b) your beautiful, sweet-natured duck suddenly becoming ornery and looking partially plucked, don’t despair!